gpappasv/stm32_bootloader/README.md

 # How to use
 1. Modify the bootloader (linker script/drivers) as you like based on the information provided before.
-2. Use the build.sh script to build the bootloader.bin.
+2. Use the build.sh script to build the bootloader.bin. (e.g. build.sh bootloader)
 3. Flash the bootloader.bin on flash address 0x08000000.
 4. You can develop your application following the example of projects/app.
-In that case, modify the linker script accordingly, update the private-public key pair and use the build.sh script to build the application.
+In that case, modify the linker script accordingly, update the private-public key pair and use the build.sh script to build the application. (e.g. build.sh all OR build.sh app)
 5. You can always have a binary yourself and utilize the underlying tools (create_dfu_image.py).
+With this script you can convert your binary to a compatible application to be used by the bootloader.

+IMPORTANT: More information about each script can be found inside the relevant folder that contains it.

 # Repository structure
 The structure of the repository is as follows: